swiftlang/swift-evolution/proposals/NNNN-suppressed-associated-types.md

 }
 ```

-To make this work, this retroactively inherited protocol:
+To make this work, this bonus protocol conformance:
-  1. Needs to provide default implementations of all requirements.
+  1. Needs to provide implementations of all requirements in the bonus protocol.
   2. Take lower precedence than a conformance to `NewQueue` declared directly on the type that conforms to `Queue`.
   3. Perhaps needs to be limited to being declared in the same module that defines the extended protocol.